lacanoid/pgddl/ROADMAP.md

       ddldata  boolean  -- add statements preserve / copy table data );

-These might be passed as optional arg to extractor functions Perhaps as a text array?
+These might be passed as optional second arg to extractor functions Perhaps as a text array?
+JSON?

+Perhaps there are other ways to implement some of this?

 Other DDL dumping tools
 -----------------------